Joanne Avison, MSS, KMI, CTK, C-IAYT, E-RYT500

 Body, Mind, Being; simply move better.

 Structural Integration (S.I.) is the work of Dr Ida Rolf; who understood the soft-tissue (fascial) system of the human body and how profound its impact can be upon the moving being.
-Joanne Avison is a practitioner with over 20 years experience, as well as a teacher of this art and craft, based in established wisdom and the latest science and research of the connective tissue system.
-Joanne is also author of YOGA: Fascia, Anatomy and Movement and translates her understanding through her hands using S.I., (Structural Integration) C.S.T., (CranioSacral Therapy), F.S.M.
-(Frequency Specific Microcurrent) and Cranial work to ensure that clients are met exactly where they are.
+Joanne Avison is a practitioner with over 20 years experience, as well as a teacher of this art and craft, based in established wisdom and always updated by the latest science and research of the connective tissue system.
+Joanne is also author of YOGA: Fascia, Anatomy and Movement and translates her understanding through her hands using manual therapy S.I., (Structural Integration) C.S.T., (CranioSacral Therapy), F.S.M., (Frequency Specific Micro-current) and Posture Profiling to ensure that clients are met exactly where they are.
 Joanne is also a Yoga Therapist and integrates movement and manual therapy to help clients move better, at all ages and stages of health and fitness.
 This all comes together to inform her lively presentations in ABC courses.
 It also reflects in the Posture Clinic and Adjustment Classes that are optional ABC courses being launched in 2020.

-Most physical injuries, strains, sprains and movement restrictions reside in the soft-tissues and, along with scar tissue, have a major impact on movement ability.
+Many physical injuries, strains, sprains and movement restrictions reside in the soft-tissues and, along with scar tissue, have a major impact on movement ability.
 As a yoga teacher and therapist, Joanne combines the hands-on skills of the manual practitioner with those of a movement teacher and works with each client to integrate self-regulation, so they can move more easily.
 This is also the foundation of what she teaches.

 If you want your performance improved, or pain removed, S.I. can hold the key to restoring a spring in your step or optimising your range and scope of movement.
 Growing pains, joint pains, lower back pain, stiffness and a host of other aches and insults can be relieved in sustainable ways, via the appropriate treatment of the soft tissues, or the fascia.
-Famous for the renewed sense of congruency, calm and self-containment that S.I. can produce, the sessions are uniquely designed to help you feel and move better and it’s sustainable.
-You can click here for more information about how S.I. works and why it is so valuable to reduce pain and improve performance.
+Famous for the renewed sense of congruency, calm and self-containment that S.I. can produce, the sessions are uniquely designed to help you feel and move better in sustainable changes.